JuliaDataScience/JuliaDataScience/contents/data_vis_aog.md

 )
 ```

-The positional arguments `x`, `y`, and `z` correspond to the X-, Y- and Z-axis mappings where the keyword arguments `color`, `size`, and so on, correspond to the aesthetics mappings.
+The positional arguments `x`, `y`, and `z` correspond to the X-, Y- and Z-axis mappings and the keyword arguments `color`, `size`, and so on, correspond to the aesthetics mappings.
 The purpose of `mapping` is to encode in a `Layer` information about which columns of the underlying data `AlgebraOfGraphics.jl` will map onto the axis and other visualization aesthetics, e.g. color and size.
 Let's use `mapping` to encode information regarding X- and Y-axis: